elastic/examples/Exploring Public Datasets/nyc_restaurants/scripts/README.md

 }'
 ```

+NOTE:
-(note that if you are using https you will likely need to also use the
+note that if you are using https you will likely need to also use the
-`--user username:password` with your curl command)
+`--user username:password` with your curl command